quarj0/HiveBiolab/README.md

 ## Deployment notes

-- Run `python manage.py collectstatic` and serve the `staticfiles` directory if you plan to host static assets from Django.
+- Run `python manage.py collectstatic` and serve the `staticfiles` directory if you host static assets from Django.
+- Run `python manage.py migrate` before the service goes live so the tables exist in the production database.
-- When building a Cloud Run service, set the same environment variables in the service configuration and ensure the attached service account has Firestore read/write access.
+- When deploying, set the same environment variables in the service configuration (especially hosts and CORS origins) and keep `DEBUG=False`.